 The current interest will be divided equally between people with mental illness and carers/families each year.

 How the grants work

 The maximum amount that can be applied for is $1,000 per individual/couple.

 Examples of activities include: attending a conference, enrolling for a training course, purchasing a musical instrument, a short respite break, purchasing resources, or a course/workshop/conference.

 How to apply

-The application form and grant guidelines will be available here and in our office from January 2019.
+The application form and grant guidelines are available below and in our office from January 2019.
 Applications close 25th March 2019.